statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 .3. identify a person responsible for implementing the plan; and

 .4. for ships on international voyages, be written in the working language of the master and officers and, if the working language of the master and officers is not English, French, or Spanish, include a translation into one of these languages.
-7. This regulation shall also apply to gas carriers only if the type of loading and containment systems allow safe retention of non-methane VOCs on board or their safe return ashore.<sup> 6) MSC.30(61), “International Code for the Construction and Equipment of Ships Carrying Liquefied Gases in Bulk”, chapter 5. </sup>
+7. This regulation shall also apply to gas carriers only if the type of loading and containment systems allow safe retention of non-methane VOCs on board or their safe return ashore.

 ### Regulation  16